Menditect/documentation/docs/mta/test-run.md

 ### Result
 The test result (<font color="#5ec065"> <i class="fas fa-check"></i> </font> 'Passed' or <font color="#d30d2e"> <i class="fas fa-times"></i> </font> 'Failed').

-### Scope
+### Level
-The element from which the test was executed, if not Test Configuration ('Test Suite' or 'Test Case')
+The level from which the test was executed, if not Test Configuration ('Test Suite' or 'Test Case')

 ### Status
 This indicates if the test is running or not; can be 'Running' or 'Finished'.